seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       eviction kicks in (`INFO stats` → `evicted_keys` climbing).
 Confirm directly whether active session keys get evicted under sustained cache pressure, rather than assuming from the LRU docs — this is the one part of the shared-instance decision that's cheap to verify for real.
-- [ ] Set `maxmemory` (Step 1) with headroom sized from a measured peak: concurrent active sessions × average serialized session size, plus the expected cache working set, plus a safety margin — not an arbitrary round number.
+- [x] Made `maxmemory` configurable via a `SEEK_REDIS_MAXMEMORY` env variable on the `redis_store` service in all three compose files (`--maxmemory ${SEEK_REDIS_MAXMEMORY:-256mb}`), default **256mb**.
+Verified with `docker compose config` that it resolves to `256mb` by default and honours an override (e.g. `SEEK_REDIS_MAXMEMORY=1gb`).
+This replaces the earlier hardcoded `512mb` (review finding I2) so an operator can right-size the shared instance without editing the compose file — headroom should still be chosen from a measured peak (concurrent active sessions × average serialized session size, plus the expected cache working set, plus a safety margin), but 256mb is a saner default for a shared instance and is now trivially tunable.
 - [ ] Wire the `evicted_keys` monitoring from Step 6's optional periodic job to something that
       actually gets looked at (log line is enough initially, admin-alerting can follow later) — the goal is that a rising `evicted_keys` count is noticed as "sessions may be getting dropped